Cosmic Senior Capstone Project

 What I Learned

-This project reshaped the way I think about leadership, teamwork, and engineering.
+This project reshaped how I think about leadership and systems engineering.

 Project Results